'I've had to delete vile comments, people think there are no consequences' - Inside the Premier League's LGBT+ fan groups | Goal.com

 'I've had to delete vile comments, people think there are no consequences' - Inside the Premier League's LGBT+ fan groups

-David Alvardo, chair of the official Manchester City LGBT+ supporters’ group, Canal Street Blues, recalls the moment when it truly hit him how disconnected the gay community was with football.
+David Alvarado, chair of the official Manchester City LGBT+ supporters’ group, Canal Street Blues, recalls the moment when it truly hit him how disconnected the gay community was with football.

 “Football and the LGBT community has never been mixed that much," he tells Goal as part of an exclusive interview, "but we are just trying to show people you can be LGBT and a football fan.